 Scholarship Grants help make educational aspirations a reality for bone marrow, stem cell and cord blood transplant survivors.
 Transplants affect all aspects of life and often prohibits the pursuit of educational opportunities.
-To address this, The Bone Marrow Foundation offers survivors support towards an academic future so their hopes and dreams remain intact.
+To address this, the Bone Marrow & Cancer Foundation offers survivors support towards an academic future so their hopes and dreams remain intact.
 Scholarship Grants supports students of all ages as they pursue their educational goals.

-To qualify for a Scholarship Grant from The Bone Marrow Foundation, an individual must have undergone a transplant and be enrolled or preparing to enroll (either part-time or full-time) in an accredited educational institution.
+To qualify for a Scholarship Grant from the Bone Marrow & Cancer Foundation, an individual must have undergone a transplant and be enrolled or preparing to enroll (either part-time or full-time) in an accredited educational institution.
 Applicants are required to submit a personal essay as well as a written recommendation from an educator or academic advisor.
 Grants are awarded for a period of one year and may be renewed upon proof of continued eligibility, academic progress and available funding.

-The Bone Marrow Foundation’s Scholarship Grants principally targets students enrolled in public schools, two- and four-year academic programs, specific trade schools and homebound educational programs.
+The Bone Marrow & Cancer Foundation’s Scholarship Grants principally targets students enrolled in public schools, two- and four-year academic programs, specific trade schools and homebound educational programs.
 Scholarship Grants helps cover tuition fees, academic supplies and educational homebound equipment.
 Applications for the Scholarship Grants are on a rolling basis and applicants must demonstrate a need for financial assistance.